Prisms and Prismatic Cohomology: The mixed characteristic case of the Hodge-Tate comparison

 where the first map has finite Tor amplitude, the second map is faithfully flat by construction, and the last map is faithfully flat (even free) by the structure of divided power envelopes.
-Using this description, one verifies the following properties of the base change functor $\widehat{\alpha^*}:{D}_{comp}(A) \to {D}_{comp}(B)$ on derived $(p,d)$-complete objects of the derived category: \begin{enumerate} \item The functor $\widehat{\alpha^*}$ is conservative. \item For any $p$-completely smooth $A/I$-algebra $R$ with $p$-completed base change $R_B$ to $B$, we have a base change isomorphism $\widehat{\alpha^*} \Prism_{R/A} \simeq \Prism_{R_B/B}$ by Lemma~\ref{WeakBaseChange}. \end{enumerate} We shall use these properties to deduce general properties of prismatic cohomology from those of crystalline cohomology. \end{construction}
+Using this description, one obtains the following properties of the base change functor

+on derived $(p,d)$-complete objects of the derived category: \begin{enumerate} \item The functor $\widehat{\alpha^*}$ is conservative.
+Indeed, by derived Nakayama (\cite[Tag 0G1U]{Stacks}), it suffices to know that derived $d$-completed base change along the map $A/p \to D_{(d)}(A/p)$ is conservative on derived $d$-complete objects; this follows as the same statement is true individually for each map appearing in the composition \eqref{CrystallizeTor} (by derived Nakayama for the first, and faithful flatness for the rest).

+\item The functor $\widehat{\alpha^*}$ has finite $(p,d)$-complete Tor amplitude.
+Again, this reduces to the statement that derived $d$-completed base change along the composition in \eqref{CrystallizeTor} has finite $d$-complete Tor amplitude, which holds true individually for each map.